Passive Aggressive character types:

 Handwriting: Neat and legible, as a slave writing for his masters.

 Sexuality: Tendency to promiscuity: low.
-Tendency to ambivalence in sexual orientation: high.
+Tendency to LGBT in sexual orientation: moderate.

 Susceptibilities: Shyness.
 Masochism.
 Sadomasochistic "morbid dependency" as the dependent partner.
 Social phobia.
+Panic disorder.
 Reactive depression.
 Dependent, avoidant personality disorder.
-Periodic (schizophreniform) psychosis.
-Relatively low risk of schizophrenia in NPA= and NA= types.
-(Higher risk of schizophrenia in PA= and A= types).
-See also Non-compliant submissive types.
+See also Passive Aggressive NPA− type.

-Pitfalls: Some NPA= individuals can superficially resemble NP or NP types, while NA= types can resemble N or N types.
+Pitfalls: NPA= individuals can superficially resemble NP, NPA− or borderline types.

 From Chapter 5: A model of human behavior